rickywei/blog/docs/algorithm/hashMap.md

 ## When

-1. To save time of search target's position/existence
+1. To save time of searching target's position/existence/count

 ## Issue